KarenSpinner/newsletter-digest-standalone/README.md

 ## How It Works

 ### Data Sources
-1. **RSS Feeds** - Gets article titles, links, dates, content (public, no auth)
+1. **RSS Feeds** - Gets article titles, links, dates, name of lead author, summary, word count for content (public, no auth).
+Limited to the last 20 articles in the newsletter.
    ```
    https://newsletter.substack.com/feed
    ```
 2. **HTML Parsing** - Extracts engagement metrics from article pages
    - Parses Schema.org structured data in meta tags
    - Gets `comment_count` and `like_count` (reactions)
+   - Validates `word_count` from the RSS file

-   - **No API calls** unless overridden in runstring - complies with Substack TOS
+3. **Substack API** - only enable this (override in runstring argument) after verifying that your intended use complies with Substack TOS
+   - Gets engagement metrics (`like_count`, `comment_count`, `restack_count`)
+   - Gets names of all byline authors

 ### Scoring Algorithm

-You can choose between two scoring methods:
+You can choose between two scoring methods (below).
+Scores are normalized to 1-100 range by default (you can now suppress normalization via the -nn runstring option).

 #### 1. Standard Scoring (Default - Recommended)